Safety Bay - Shoalwater

 Safety Bay - Shoalwater shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Workforce participation was at 54.9%, significantly lower than Greater Perth's 65.2%.
-Major employment sectors for residents included health care & social assistance, construction, and education & training.
-The area showed strong specialization in manufacturing, with an employment share 1.5 times the regional level.
-However, professional & technical services employed only 5.3% of local workers, lower than Greater Perth's 8.2%.
+Employment among residents is concentrated in health care & social assistance, construction, and education & training.
+The area shows particularly strong specialization in manufacturing, with an employment share of 1.5 times the regional level.
+In contrast, professional & technical services employ just 5.3% of local workers, below Greater Perth's 8.2%.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment